rajikudusadewale/Road-Accident-Analysis/README.md

 - Clients want to create a Road Accident Dashboard for year 2021 and 2022 so they can have insight on the below requirements-
 - Total Casualties taken place after the accidents.
 Pry KPI
 - Total casualities & percentage of the total with respect to accident severity and max casualities by type of vehicle.
-Primary Kpi.
+Primary KPI.
 - Total casualties with respect to vehicle type.
 Secondary KPI.
 - monthly trend showing comparision of casualities for current year and previous year
 - Max casualties by road type